RishankDudhat05/VOYAGR/userstories.md

 #### User Story
 > *As a* traveler,
-> *I want to read verified reviews from other travelers inside the app,
+> *I want to* read verified reviews from other travelers inside the app,
 > *So that* I can make informed decisions when choosing activities and hotels.

 #### Acceptance Criteria
 - *And I know I am done when:* Reviews are displayed alongside activities/hotels, with false or spam reviews flagged automatically.

 #### Source Justification
-This story enhances **FR2 – Real-Time Updates** and supports **Performance (misleading content detection)**.
+This story enhances FR3 – Real-Time Updates and supports Performance (misleading content detection).

 ---

 ### US-21: Carbon Footprint Tracker
 #### User Story
 > *As a* eco-conscious traveler,
-> *I want to see the estimated carbon footprint of my flights and stays,
+> *I want to* see the estimated carbon footprint of my flights and stays,
 > *So that I can make sustainable travel choices.

 #### Acceptance Criteria